Gravity (Sara Bareilles song)

+Composition

+Sheet music for the track is composed in the key of C major in common time with a tempo of "gently" at 80 beats per minute.

 Critical reception

-"Gravity" was generally commended by music critics.
+"Gravity" received widespread acclaim from music critics.
 Chris Klimek of The Washington Post called the song "haunting" and stated that "Gravity is strong evidence that Bareilles's songcraft may yet warrant the stardom she's attained."
 Shirley Brinkley wrote for The Virginian-Pilot that it was her favorite song, and that "It speaks to the paradoxes and complexity of relationships".
 Michael Menachem of Billboard wrote, "[T]his melodic, introspective ballad is Bareilles' finest moment."
 The Hollywood Reporter mentioned the song in their review of one her concerts, stating it was the "night's bravest and most powerful performance" when "she brilliantly sang fan favorite Gravity".
 Mark Savage for BBC News called it a "tearjerking ballad" and characterized it as Bareilles' calling card.

 Music video

-In a homage to the short film Powers of Ten, the music video for "Gravity" features a single, unbroken take of the singer strolling in the middle of a street while people are walking behind her bringing lights, balloons, and globes of other planets representing a journey through the solar system and into deep space.
+In an homage to the short film Powers of Ten, the music video for "Gravity" features a single unbroken take of Bareilles strolling in the middle of a street while people are walking behind her bringing lights, balloons, and globes of other planets representing a journey through the Solar System and into deep space.
+The video was directed by Mathew Cullen of Motion Theory.